bioCKO/Exo70/README.md

 In total, 47 proteins with Exo70 domains were extracted from the *Zea mays* genome version 284_Ensembl-18_2010-01 from the Department of Energy-Joint Genome Institute.

 Two novel fusions exist with Exo70 proteins in *Zea mays* including GRMZM2G370741_P01 with an aspartic peptidase and GRMZM2G390691_P01 with a hydroxymethylglutaryl-CoA reductase, class I/II protein.
 Due to the limited contribution of the Exo70 to GRMZM2G370741_P01, this sequence was removed from the analysis.
 GRMZM2G390691_P01 was reduced to the Exo70 domain alone.

+*ZmExo70A1* has an incorrect gene model, spanning two genes GRMZM2G046590_P01 and GRMZM2G074530_P01.
+A full length cDNA was identified and used (NM_001196530.1).

 ### Domain characterization
 InterProScan was used to assess all putative Exo70 domain containing proteins to define the Exo70 domain region and additional domains associated with Exo70 domains.
 To assess the domain architecture of Exo70 proteins, we used the [QKdomain](https://github.com/matthewmoscou/QKdomain) (v1.0) suite of scripts to identify the diversity of domains.